shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/table-demo/virtual-scroll/virtual-scroll.component.md

 ### CSS Class

-When scrolling starts the CSS class `pbl-table-scrolling` is added to the table (`pbl-table`) and when scrolling ends the CSS class is removed.
+When scrolling starts the CSS class `pbl-ngrid-scrolling` is added to the table (`pbl-ngrid`) and when scrolling ends the CSS class is removed.

 I> The CSS flag is mostly used for plugins, cell template packs, etc. It requires disabling of component `encapsulation`, less suitable for application components.